hbrooks/rockerbox/string_substring-brooks/README.md

 - The words we're trying to find in URLs changes slowly or not at all.
 Because of this, I can create the data strutures, like this for example, used in the higher order `matching_methods.py` functions, before execution time instead of each time a substring lookup is evaluated.
 I can do some "set up" work before returning a function to handle the matches.
 - We need to know which words in the word source are in the URL, not only that at least one word from the word source is in the URL.
 - We care about words from any part of the URL, including the `www`'s, `.com`'s, and anything in the path.
 Alterations could be made to
 - Likewise, we care about finding subwords in the main portion of the URL.
 For example `tail` should be in the result set of `captailone` despite `tail` not being what a human might say is a logical "word" in that example.
-- I assume the input URLs are Base64 decoded.
+It wouldn't be hard to apply a preprocessing function to strip `www.` and `.com/*`-like phrases if we only care about some of the URL.

 ### Structure of Submission: